MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-onedrive-for-business.md

 1. On the Central Administration website, select **Office 365** > **Configure hybrid OneDrive and Sites features**.

-2. Select **Use a specific audience**, and for the audience that contains your Office 365 users, enter the  *audience name*.
+2. Select **Use a specific audience**, and for the audience that contains your Microsoft 365 users, enter the  *audience name*.

 3. Select **OK**.